jtescher/jtescher.github.io/_drafts/creating-a-metrics-dashboard-with-ember-and-rails-part-two.md

 ```

-And then we set up the controller to process the totals in the `OrdersController`
+And then we set up the controller to process the totals in the `OrdersController`.

 ``` coffeescript
 # app/assets/javascripts/controllers/orders_controller.js.coffee